plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_plenigo_managed_products_java.md

 ```
 ### Use case

-Use case for implementing checkout with plenigo managed products including plenigo login.
+Use case for implementing checkout with Frisbii Media managed products including Frisbii Media login.

 This is a complete example page where you only need to replace the company ID(e.g.23NuCmdPoiRRkQiCqP9Q ), the secret(e.g.QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the productID (aitnVIz1503443609941).
 This example assumes you are running in test mode.